ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 ### Lab 2.1 - Exploring Workspaces

 Our goal in Section 2 is to take a look at power production data in the UK in the summer of 2022 (June-August).
-We'll vizualise the production data, then identify the hour in each day where production peaked, so that we can see the breakdown of energy sources when the grid is peaking.
+We'll visualize the production data, then identify the hour in each day where production peaked, so that we can see the breakdown of energy sources when the grid is peaking.